Advice > Product management

 1.2 APM program perks

-The APM program at Google is a great opportunity to break into both Google and the Product Management field.
-The Google APM program is somewhat famous, and Eric Schmidt (former Google CEO) has even predicted that someone from the APM program may become the new CEO of Google one day.
+The APM program at Google is a great opportunity to break into both Google and the product management field.
+The Google APM program is quite prestigious, with former Google CEO Eric Schmidt even saying that someone from the APM program may become the new CEO of Google one day.

 In addition to the reputation and exposure that the APM program offers, there are also some unique benefits that may not be available in other entry-level PM roles: